If you are looking for warm, fluffy, and perfectly-proofed Homemade Ladi Pav and Buns, then this is THE recipe for you!

 Ladi Pav is a very popular recipe from Mumbai, which, over time, has become a real staple bread in the Maharashtrian cuisine.

-This bread is also known as the Mumbai ladi pavs – that are soft, spongy, and fluffy with a good flavor and hearty texture.
+This bread is also known as the Mumbai ladi pavs – which are soft, spongy, and fluffy with a good flavor and hearty texture.

-The recipe that I am sharing with you today- Homemade ladi pavs has the same taste and smell of store-baked pavs.
+The recipe that I am sharing with you today is that homemade ladi pavs have the same taste and smell as store-baked pavs.

-So consider yourself warned; these Homemade Ladi Pav and Buns are hard to resist!!
+So consider yourself warned; these Mumbai Ladi Pav and Buns are hard to resist!!